Bike Information and Resources for New Students

 Free class!
 Learn all the rules of the road when riding.
 If cited, you may attend this class in lieu of paying your fine.

-Class is hosted twice a month by P&TS and Public Safety.
+Class is hosted twice a month by Stanford Transportation and Public Safety.
 Sign up via the Department of Public Safety website.

 Bike helmets — Special $25 price (Campus Bike Shop)